AmMoPy/Vendor_Master_File_Automated_Test_Procedures/README.md

 - System access rights for vendor record modifications
 - Purchase Order detailed Analysis

-Data is loaded in a CSV format, code is applied and all results are saved in one excel workbook having each detailed and summary tables in separate sheets.
+Data is loaded in a CSV format, code is applied and all results are saved in one excel workbook each in separate sheet.

 Loading data in a CSV format is critical for fast execution time.
 You can either: